 Calculate Value at Risk (VaR) Using the Monte Carlo Method with Python

-In this blog post, we will demonstrate how to perform a Value at Risk (VaR) simulation for a portfolio of stocks using Python and the yfinance library.
+library.
 We will use historical stock prices to calculate the expected return and standard deviation of the portfolio, and then run a Monte Carlo simulation to estimate the VaR.

 Importing Libraries